 Cost estimates for BESS are based on current industry data and include battery, inverter, balance of plant, and engineering, procurement, and construction costs, and reflect future price reductions anticipated by industry analysts.
-The lower upfront-cost alternatives with BESS could potentially benefit from lower than expected future costs through improvements in technology or market
+The lower upfront-cost alternatives with BESS could potentially benefit from lower -than -expected future costs through improvements in technology or market conditions.
+A sensitivity analysis was performed with BESS costs reduced by 50% to quantify this scenario.

-Table 8-9 shows the results of the benefit-to-cost comparison for the lower (Spatial PVWatts) forecast.
-The alternatives with BESS have been shaded in grey for emphasis.
+Table 8-910 shows the results of the benefit-to-cost comparison for the lower (Spatial PVWatts) forecast.
+The alternatives with BESS have been shadedare shown in greyred for emphasis.